- Ambrose, Stephen E., The Wild Blue, The Men and Boys Who Flew the B-24s Over Germany, New York: Simon & Schuster, 2001.

 - Belgium

-- Blitzkrieg, Dunkirk, Fifth Column
+- Blitzkrieg, Dunkirk, Fifth Column, Beginnings of WWII

 - Channel Islands, Atlantic Wall